 Boost Your WiFi with a Range Extender

-I love the WiFi service available in my home.
-I have my PC, my smartphone and my tablet hooked up to it so I can check my email or surf the web from anywhere in the house.
-Well, almost anywhere.
-The WiFi box is installed towards the back of my place and the further I go towards the front of the house, the worse the signal.
-If I try to do much more than check email in my front room, it takes forever.
+The Wi-Fi box (the router or gateway provided by your Internet Service Provider) may be installed towards the back of your place and the further you go towards the front of the house, the worse the signal.
+If you try to do much more than check email, it takes forever.
 Streaming YouTube or Netflix is out of the question.

-What brand to buy?
+What to buy

-The easiest set up is if both your WiFi box and the expander have WPS (Wifi Protected Setup).
-Pushing both of those at the same time allows the systems to talk to each other and take care of the setup without you having to muck around with the settings.
+If you aren't especially tech savvy, you'll want to stay away from extenders that require you to fiddle around with its internal settings through a web browser.
+The easiest set up is if both your Wi-Fi box and the extender have WPS (Wi-Fi Protected Setup).
+Pushing the WPS buttons on both your Wi-Fi box and your extender at the same time allows the systems to talk to each other and take care of the setup without you having to muck around with the settings.

 Signal strength indicator